Malaria Clinical Presentation

 History

 In patients with suspected malaria, obtaining a history of recent or remote travel to an endemic area is critical.
-Asking explicitly if they traveled to a tropical area at anytime in their life may enhance recall.
+Asking explicitly if they traveled to a tropical area at any time in their life may enhance recall.
 Maintain a high index of suspicion for malaria in any patient exhibiting any malarial symptoms and having a history of travel to endemic areas.

 Patients with malaria typically become symptomatic a few weeks after infection, although the host's previous exposure or immunity to malaria affects the symptomatology and incubation period.
 In addition, each Plasmodium species has a typical incubation period.
 Importantly, virtually all patients with malaria present with headache.
-Clinical symptoms also include the following:
+Clinical symptoms include the following:

 • Cough